2006: Nieporte, a Winged Foot legend, winds down career

 Holding the top job at one of the most prestigious clubs in America automatically puts Nieporte in rarified air.
 But it is only one of the many things that sets him apart.
 For one thing, he is an accomplished player, never Tiger-great but nonetheless strong enough to have secured three victories and an equal number of runner-up finishes on the PGA Tour in the 1950s and ’60s.
 He competed in 13 U.S. Opens, 13 PGA Championships and one Masters.

-Perhaps Nieporte’s greatest feat is being the last working club professional to win a Tour event, which he did at the 1967 Bob Hope Desert Classic.
+Perhaps Nieporte’s greatest feat is being one of the last working club professional to win a Tour event, which he did at the 1967 Bob Hope Desert Classic.
 He also finished fifth at the 1964 PGA, where he played in the final group with Ben Hogan and Bobby Nichols.
 His amateur titles include the 1951 NCAA Division I Men’s Championship individual crown and the 1953 All-Army Championship at Pebble Beach.

 Then there are his skills as an instructor, including a reputation for being one of the best at teaching bunker play.
 He also is a warm and gracious soul who always has time for his members and club guests, no matter their ages or abilities, as well as those who work for and around him.